rdkcentral/ThunderNanoServices/tests/TestPluginSmartInterface/PluginSmartInterfaceType_USAGE.md

 ### JSON-RPC returns `Unknown method`

 An `Unknown method` response means the requested JSON-RPC method is not exposed by the current Consumer configuration.
+The exposed method is `TestSmartConsumer.1.calculate`; there are no separate `.add` or `.sub` methods.

 This is separate from the Smart Interface lifecycle validation.
 The integration test validates the Smart Interface behavior independently.